Theme for research images

 - Participants must be at the exhibition from 13.00-15.00 to explain their work to the judges and visitors in order to qualify to win a prize.
 Prize winners will be announced at 15.30.

-Students entering the image competition will be awarded one transferable skills credit.
+Students entering the poster competition will be awarded two transferable skills credits.

 Examples from previous years' competitions can be viewed.

 Images submitted to the competition may be re-used within the Graduate School of Life Sciences.